 MILL BAY – BRENTWOOD BAY FERRY

 Driving ‘up-island’ on the Malahat is one of the most scenic drives on the island.
 I would certainly recommend driving north from Victoria up the Malahat to whatever destination you have planned … but if you want something different on the way back, you might try taking the Mill Bay Ferry which runs from the community of Mill Bay (just before the southern section of the Malahat) across Saanich Inlet to the community of Brentwood Bay and then down to Victoria from there.
+The ferry is small and only carries 16 vehicles, so plan your trip and get to the dock early.
+Reservations are not available on this route.

 History of The Malahat Drive